KabbAmine/lazyList.vim/README.md

 Installation <a id="installation"></a>
 ------------

+This plugin works great on vim `>=7.4`.
+If you are using version `7.3`, consider using the [fix-vim73 branch](https://github.com/KabbAmine/lazyList.vim/tree/fix-vim73).

 ### Manually

 Install the distributed files into Vim runtime directory which is usually `~/.vim/`, or `$HOME/vimfiles` on Windows.